-You can travel direct from Vientiane to Udon Thani in Thailand by road in about 4 hours on a direct minivan or bus service.
+You can travel from Vientiane to Udon Thani in Thailand by road in about 3 hours by direct minivan or bus service.
 The advantage of travelling direct to Udon Thani, rather than to Nong Khai, is that it has an airport with cheap flights to Bangkok and Chiang Mai and a major bus station with direct services to destinations across Thailand.

-There are two daily minivan direct from Vientiane to Udon Thani which are available to book online.
+There are currently 5 direct services a day from Vientiane to Udon Thani available to book online.

 - The arrival point in Udon Thani is in Udon Thani Bus Station 2 which is 5.7 km by road to the west of Udon Thai Railway Station.

 Use the Search Box below to buy your tickets from Vientiane to Udon Thani.

-The PTS Transit service to Udon Thani commences with a pick up from any hotel in Vientiane city centre.
+Soutchai Travel services from Vientiane to Udon Thani commence with a pick up from any hotel in Vientiane city centre.

-PTS Transit services from Vientiane to Udon Thani terminate at Udon Thani Bus Terminal 1.
+Soutchai Travel services from Vientiane to Udon Thani terminate at Udon Thani Bus Terminal 2.

 About Udon Thani

 Udon Thani is a busy city with a population of around 150,000 permanent residents.
 Udon Thani city centre has few well known tourist attractions and many of the foreign visitors who come to the city stay for only a short time in transit via the city’s airport, railway station or bus stations.
 Udon Thani is one of the region’s main transport hubs.
 Udon Thani does, however, have a relatively large ex-pat community from Europe and Scandinavia, particularly retired people, who have settled in the city attracted by the friendliness of the people, the value for money and the liveliness of the area around the railway station and central night market.
 Udon Thani also has plenty of shops, bars, restaurants and good hospitals making it an ideal budget location for longer term visitors to Thailand.